gvwilson/fiction/iffy/index.md

 Or did he just not care?

 "Not so loud!"
-The woman in white who had made the comment glanced at Iffy and Ignacio as her companion whispered to her.
+The woman in white who had made the comment glanced at Iffy and Iñacio as her companion whispered to her.
 The Ecologist put his arm around Iffy's shoulder and hurried her along, just two more nobodies in the wrong place at the wrong time.